Sandcastle Science

 - Mastering Structural Integrity:

-- Compaction, moisture levels, and layering techniques are crucial.
-Applying soil mechanics principles ensures the sandcastle withstands gravity and environmental forces.
+- Compaction using Vibration and lots of water, along with using forms is crucial.
+Applying soil mechanics principles ensures the sandcastle withstands gravity and stand for a long time.

 - By refining our tool designs and sculpting methods, we enhance efficiency and precision, proving that science isn’t just theoretical—it’s practical.